Healthy eating and exercise basics

 Being a parent is much easier and more enjoyable if you’re feeling well.
-Keeping healthy can stop your day-to-day emotions from seesawing too far, and an active lifestyle contributes to general happiness.
+Keeping healthy can help you be the parent you want to be, and an active lifestyle contributes to overall health and wellbeing.

-The keys to your good health are to balance what you eat and drink so that you have plenty of energy, and move, move, move every day to stay physically healthy.
+The keys to your good health are healthy eating and exercise – balance what you eat and drink so that you have plenty of energy, and move every day to stay physically healthy.

-Movement is what matters – 30 minutes or so a day, according to experts.
+Movement is what matters – 30 minutes or so a day.
 Even little amounts of physical activity that add up to 30 minutes will lift your energy.
 And fitting in some regular vigorous exercise will help boost your health.

 Your body needs:

-- regular sources of protein like meat, fish and legumes to repair tissues and keep your body in good condition
+- regular sources of protein such as meat, fish and legumes to repair tissues and keep your body in good condition

 - essential minerals such as iron, calcium and zinc for your body’s chemical processes and growth